natebrunelle/cs4102_su20/markdown/quizzes.md

 ## Quiz 1: Graphs and Asymptotics

 This quiz will be based off of all content convered through our discussion of Dijkstra's Algorithm (which we concluded on Feb 6).
+This Quiz will be released during the evening of Thursday 2/23 and due at 11:59pm on Tuesday 2/28.
+The Quiz will consist of multiple choice questions and written questions.
+You should solve the written questions on your own paper, then scan/photograph and upload your solutions to gradescope.
+Your 60 minutes includes the time to do this, so please have a plan before you begin the quiz.

-Here is what you'll be expected to do on the quiz
+Here is what you'll be expected to do on the quiz:

 - Intuitively understand the definitions of $O$, $\Omega$, $\Theta$, $o$, $\omega$ and how they relate to evaluating the running time of algorithms
 - Be able to demonstrate asymptotic bounds of functions